-B O O K – Containing Decolonization: British Imperialism and the Politics of Race in Late Colonial Burma (Working Title)
+B O O K – Containing decolonisation: British imperialism and the politics of race in late colonial Burma

 “In the garden of No. 10 Downing Street.
 Photographer: Unknown.”
 (Jan 1947).
 India Office Records, British Library, Photo 134/3(6).
 Used with permission.